Old P’ang requires nothing in the world;

 Having completely destroyed it you dwell at ease

 When you attain the inmost meaning of this

 An iron boat floats upon water

-* Five skandhas or aggregates of a sentient being: 1. rupa: form, matter; 2. vedana: sensations 3. samjna: conceptions about things; 4 samskara: volition, predispositions; 5. vijnana: discriminating consciousness.
+* Five skandhas or aggregates of a sentient being: 1. rupa: form; 2. vedana: sensations 3. samjna: knowledge of differences; 4 samskara: expectations; 5. vijnana: consciousness.

-** A Buddha-land is comprised of the disciples of a particular Tathagata, or Buddha.
+* A Buddha-land is comprised of the disciples of a particular Buddha.

 People have a one-scroll sutra